Inferring utility functions from locally non-transitive preferences

 I found that the neural network achieves near-zero loss on the comparisons after 20k steps (panel a).
-Runtime appears to increase linearly with the number of elements.
+Runtime appears to increase linearly with the number of elements10.
 The resulting utility functions are monotonic and increase by an (approximately) equal amount from one item to another (panel b).
 This demonstrates that given enough time, a multilayer perceptron can sort a list.

 Some might say that I used several hours of compute time on a Google Colab GPU just to sort lists, but that would be rather uncharitable.
 My primary motivation for this approach (human tendency to make mistakes) bears fruits in the following experiment.
 When I add noise to the choice procedure (resulting in 10% “random” choices), the network is still able to recover the appropriate ordering (panel c).
 And, even more remarkable, when I make the choice procedure loopy (i.e., nontransitive), the network can still recover a reasonable approximation of what the utility function looks like (panel d)!

 This last set of experiments is exciting because introducing loops leads to nonlinear utility functions that are squashed together in the vicinity of the loop.
 Intuitively, if outcomes #3 and #4 are impossible to distinguish reliably, this might indicate that their utility is indeed very similar.
-The exciting possibility is that step 3 of the procedure above (psychometric calibration of utilities) could automatically be satisfied when options are sufficiently similar and sometimes confused.
+The exciting possibility is that step 3 of the procedure above (psychometric calibration of utilities) could automatically be satisfied when options are sufficiently similar and sometimes confused11.